eggzile/Autonomous-AI-Agent/README.md

 Usage Overview
 - Streamlit UI (`app.py`) provides two input modes:
-  - Document upload: upload PDFs or text files; the agent will classify and process them.
+  - **Document/Image upload**: Upload PDFs, text files, or images (PNG, JPG); the agent will analyze and classify them.
+Images are processed with vision AI for text extraction before classification.
-  - Voice notes: record or upload audio; the code transcribes via Groq Whisper and processes the transcript.
+  - **Voice notes**: Record or upload audio (MP3, WAV, M4A); the code transcribes via Groq Whisper and processes the transcript.
 - After processing, results (structured data, summaries, scores) are saved into PostgreSQL and visible in the UI tabs.
 - The "Ask Data" tab accepts text or voice queries, converts natural-language to SQL, runs the SQL, and returns both a natural-language answer and evidence rows.